amustapha/integration-cfn-gen/README.md

  + `--plugin`: Extra functionality can be defined by entering the `import.path:func` to a function that outputs Troposphere objects.
  + `--python`: Define the Python version to deploy.
 Defaults to 3.7.
+ + `--nat-gateway`: Run the Lambda function in the Stage's VPC using a NAT Gateway with fixed IP address; e.g. for IP-whitelisted services.

 ## Set Up